stappersg/vBook/src/reference/vSL/api/Message.md

  # Effective smtp stage

  All of them.
-Even tought the email is not received at the current stage, vsmtp stores new headers and will prepend them to the ones received once the `preq` stage is reached.
+Even though the email is not received at the current stage, vsmtp stores new headers and will add them on top to the ones received once the `preq` stage is reached.

  Be aware that if you want to set a header value from the original message,